Categories

 At Planna, we’ve taken that knowledge and trained software to handle the repeatable — so planners can focus on the nuanced.

-Our system generates full planning reports in under 10 minutes — a process that used to take 3 to 4 hours.
+Our system delivers full planning reports within 48 to 72 hours — a process that used to take traditional planners weeks.
 More importantly, those reports are built on current legislation, a templated structure, and clear logic.

 For councils, that means consistency.
 For clients, it means speed.
 For planners, it means we finally get to spend time on strategy — not formatting tables.
 But the push for digital planning isn’t just about time savings.